K-Guan/tedit/README.md

                         Use anoter editor instead of the system default
 ```

-- `-f/--file`: tedit will use `FILE`'s content as the temporary file's default content.
+- `-f/--file`: TEdit will uses `FILE`'s content as the temporary file's default content.

+  Use it when you're going to edit a file, but you don't want *change* it.

 - `-s/--suffix`: Set suffix of the temporary file.

-  Use it when your editor has the *highlight auto-enable by check the file's suffix* feature.
+  Use it when your editor has the *auto style highlight by the file's suffix* feature.
-  `SUFFIX` (you don't need put a dot `.` before the `SUFFIX` yourself, but no matter if you would like to do it) will be the suffix of the temporary file.
+  `SUFFIX` (you don't need put a dot `.` before the `SUFFIX` yourself) will be the suffix of the temporary file.

 - `-p/--program`: Use the selected program to run (open) the file instead of print it out.